Twisted Conjugacy in Big Mapping Class Groups: Preliminaries

 This gives an immediate corollary which will be very useful later. \begin{corollary} The map $x\mapsto xt$ gives a bijection between the set of $\varphi$-twisted conjugacy classes of $G$ and the set of conjugacy classes of $G_{\varphi}$ contained in the coset $G\cdot t$.
-That is $R(\varphi)$ is the number of conjugacy classes of $G_{\varphi}$ in the coset $G\cdot t$ of $G$. \end{corollary} In a more general set-up we have the following result due to T. Delzant (cf. \cite[Lemma 6.3]{fg10},\cite[Lemma 3.4]{ll00}).
+That is $R(\varphi)$ is the number of conjugacy classes of $G_{\varphi}$ in the coset $G\cdot t$ of $G$. \end{corollary} In a more general set-up we have the following result due to T. Delzant (cf. \cite[Lemma 6.3]{fg10}, \cite[Lemma 3.4]{ll00}).
 Let $G$ be a group acting on a hyperbolic metric space $X$ by isometries.
 The limit set $\Lambda(G)$ of $G$ is defined as $\Lambda(G):=\overline{Gx}\cap \partial X$ (for some $x\in X$), where $\partial X$ denotes the Gromov boundary of $X$.
 The action is called \emph{non-elementary} if $|\Lambda(G)|=\infty$.
 Note that if the action is non-elementary then there exists a loxodromic isometry.
 For details, see \cite[Section 8.2.D]{gromov}. \begin{lemma}\cite[Lemma 3.4]{ll00} Let $N$ be a normal subgroup of $G$ such that $G/N$ is abelian.
-If $G$ acts on a hyperbolic space non-elementarily, then any coset of $N$ contains infinitely many conjugacy classes of $G$. \end{lemma} Now we recall Alexander method for infinite-type surfaces. \begin{lemma}\cite[Corollary 1.2]{hmv19} Suppose that $S$ is an infinite-type surface.
+If $G$ acts on a hyperbolic space non-elementarily, then any coset of $N$ contains infinitely many conjugacy classes of $G$. \end{lemma}

+Now we recall the Alexander method for infinite-type surfaces. \begin{lemma}\cite[Corollary 1.2]{hmv19} Suppose that $S$ is an infinite-type surface.
 If $f\in \MCG^{\pm}(S)$ fixes each essential simple closed curve of $S$ then $f=\Id$. \end{lemma}